Missouri Gov. Eric Greitens admits affair after blackmail accusations surface

-Missouri Republican Gov. Eric Greitens admitted late Wednesday that he has been “unfaithful” in his marriage after a St. Louis television station reported that he had an affair before he became governor and that he allegedly attempted to blackmail her about their relationship.
+Missouri Republican Gov. Eric Greitens admitted late Wednesday that he has been “unfaithful” in his marriage after a St. Louis television station reported that he had an affair before he became governor and that he allegedly threatened to blackmail her about their sexual encounter.

-"A few years ago, before Eric was elected Governor, there was a time when he was unfaithful in our marriage," Greitens and his wife Sheena said in a joint statement obtained by the Associated Press.
+"A few years ago, before Eric was elected Governor, there was a time when he was unfaithful in our marriage," Greitens and his wife Sheena said in a joint statement.
 "This was a deeply personal mistake.
 Eric took responsibility, and we dealt with this together honestly and privately."

 “While we would never have wished for this pain in our marriage, or the pain that this has caused others, with God’s mercy Sheena has forgiven and we have emerged stronger," the couple said.